-Low-vacancy areas are defined according to occupancy data at the project level (from the Picture of Subsidized Households Report (2016)).
-This data is matched to Physical Inspection Scores data (2016) for both public housing and multifamily assisted properties.
+Low-vacancy areas are defined according to occupancy data at the project level from the most recent Picture of Subsidized Households Report.
+This data is matched to the most recent Physical Inspection Scores data for both public housing and multifamily assisted properties.
 Properties with inspection scores below 60 are removed from the sample, as are properties that are missing inspection scores or occupancy rates.